 Returning to school after an Absence

 A letter written by a parent/guardian or licensed physician must be presented to Attendance the day a student returns to school from an absence.
 The statement should indicate the specific reason for the absence, the number of days absent, work and/or home phone number where a parent can be reached and the parent’s signature.
+Students must turn in notes within 3 days after they return from an absence in order to be considered to be excused.

 The Georgia Board of Education states that students may be temporarily excused from school for the following reasons: